 APSAC's Child Forensic Interview Clinics offer 40 hours of intensive training on investigating interviewing of children.

-Click one of the following dates to register online today!
+Click to register online today!

 October 3-7, 2016, Norfolk, VA